SteveJustin1963/tec-MINT/README.md

 THIS IS A PRFOUND STEP FORWARD IN SOFTWARE DEVELOPMENT FOR THE TEC1.

-NOW ITS POSSIBLE TO RAPIDY PROTO TYPE CODE that works forst time by EVERYONE!
+NOW ITS POSSIBLE TO RAPIDY PROTO TYPE CODE that works first time by EVERYONE!

 A small forth like system for the tec-1 and other sbc.